pyjarrett/programming-with-ada/docs/_sources/overview.rst.txt

         -- ...

 Ada does not provide separate syntactical units for classes, structs and namespaces.
-Instead, packages contain types, constants and related subprograms (functions and procedures).
+Instead, packages contain types, constants and related subprograms.
 A lot of specialized syntax goes away due to this, for example there are no "member functions" and "class functions" and hence no specialized syntax for things like member function pointers or class function pointers exist.
 Namespacing and overloading on parameters and/or the returned type determine